dariober/fxstat/README.md

 Then move the `fxstat` executable to a directory of your choice like `$HOME/bin/`.

-If you are on a Unix system, all the requirements should be satisfied as fxstat depends only on gcc for compilation and standard C libraries.
+If you are on a Unix system, all the requirements should be satisfied as fxstat depends only on gcc for compilation and on standard C libraries.

 Usage & Output
 ==============